qiskit-community/qiskit-experiments/docs/guides/characterization/t2ramsey.rst

 T2 Ramsey Characterization
 ==========================

-The purpose of the :math:`T_2` Ramsey experiment is to determine two of the qubit's properties: *Ramsey* or *detuning frequency* and :math:`T_2^\ast`.
+The purpose of the :math:`T_2` Ramsey experiment is to determine two of the qubit's
+properties: *Ramsey* or *detuning frequency* and :math:`T_2^\ast`.
 In this experiment, we would like to get a more precise estimate of the qubit's frequency given a rough estimate.
 The difference between the frequency used for the control rotation pulses and the qubit transition frequency is called the *detuning frequency*.
 This part of the experiment is called a *Ramsey Experiment*. :math:`T_2^\ast` represents the rate of decay toward a mixed state, when the qubit is initialized to the :math:`\left|1\right\rangle` state.
+It is the dephasing time or the transverse relaxation time of the qubit on the Bloch sphere as a result of both energy relaxation and pure dephasing in the transverse plane.
+Unlike :math:`T_2`, which is measured by :class:`.T2Hahn`, :math:`T_2^*` is sensitive to inhomogenous broadening.

 Since the detuning frequency is relatively small, we add a phase gate to the circuit to enable better measurement.
 The actual frequency measured is the sum of the detuning frequency and the user induced *oscillation frequency* (``osc_freq`` parameter).

 .. jupyter-execute::